How has the big data revolution changed workplaces?

-Below, you can find various themes of my past and ongoing research.
+Below, you can find various themes of my ongoing research.

 Structural Shift in the Chinese Economy